brycelelbach/cpp_bug_reporting_guidelines/README.md

 * Any files created when performing the Steps to Reproduce are part of the Observed Output.
 * For command line applications, the Observed Output includes the entire textual output of running the Steps to Reproduce on your command line.
 * For graphical applications, the Observed Output includes screenshots or screen recordings as you perform the Steps to Reproduce.

+The Expected Output is the result that you anticipated would happen.
+You should explain why you believe the Expected Output is the correct behavior.

 ## Environment